Gtomika/android-privacy-policy/PRIVACY_POLICY_CHAT.md

 ## Privacy policy - Family Chat application

-This app does not collect or store any information about the user.
+This app collects collects the name and email address of the user.
+The data is used to allow users to register and log in.

 **Developer**:
  - Tamás Gáspár